paulhedlund/2018GISLIS/Exercises/widget3.md

 	</div>
     ```

-3) The next couple of steps will involve editing the **widget.js** file.
+3) The rest of the steps will involve editing the existing **widget.js** file.
 Start by adding the dojo charting libraries.

     ```
 	'dojox/charting/Chart',